 CCAA (Commercial Collection Agency Association) Membership

-There are more than 7,000 debt collection agencies in the globe.
+There are more than 7,000 debt collection agencies around the globe.
 And most of them will tell you they can handle commercial (business-to-business) collection accounts.
 But obviously, you would prefer the availability of best results instead of your accounts to be merely “handled”.
 The fact is, commercial and consumer collections are two very different animals.
-And, in spite of of what they promise, the bulk of those 7,000 collection agencies has little experience, if any, in collecting from businesses.
+And in spite of what they promise, the 7,000 collection agencies have less, if any, experience in collecting dues from businesses.

 Membership and Certification Requirements

-Membership in the CCAA is limited to, commercial agencies that meet the organization’s rigorous criteria, including:
+Membership in the CCAA is limited to those commercial agencies which meet the organization’s rigorous criterion, including:

-- Ethics: Members are required to subscribe to the CCAA Code of Ethics, which sets ethical standards for dealing with customers, debtors and attorneys.
-Failure to adhere to those standards can cost the agency its certification.
-A surety bond of $300,000 minimum is required.
-The member has to comply with all appropriate local and state regulations.
+- Ethics: Members must subscribe to the CCAA Code of Ethics, as ethical standards for dealing with debtors, customers, and attorneys are set by this.
+Unable to adhere to the standards can be hefty as this can cost the agency its certification.
+A surety bond of at least $300,000 is needed.
+Besides this, the member has to comply with all appropriate local and state regulations.

-- Continuing Education: Members must complete 60 continuing education credits per year and attend regular CCAA meetings.
+- Continuing Education: For members, it is necessary to complete 60 continuing education credits every year, and also attend CCAA meetings regularly.

-- Oversight: Random site visits must be allowed by the members from the CCAA Executive Director.
+- Oversight: Random site visits must be allowed by the members of the CCAA Executive Director.